cfpb/design-system/docs/pages/design-principles.md

 A few examples of context changes:

-Submitting a form
+- Submitting a form
-Moving focus to a different element
+- Moving focus to a different element
-Popping open a help dialog box
+- Popping open a help dialog box
-Launching a new window
+- Launching a new window
-Following a link
+- Following a link
-Reloading most of the content on a page
+- Reloading most of the content on a page

-RobustView Robust on W3C site
+#### Robust (View Robust on W3C site)

 Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
 A robust site will be broadly compatible with past, current, and future web browsers and devices.

-Follow standard web best practices
+##### Follow standard web best practices
 This means using standard HTML markup.
 If complex widgets are required, use WAI-ARIA to make the use, states, and properties clear to browsers and assistive technologies.

-Make sure your HTML validates.
+##### Make sure your HTML validates.
-Use unique IDs on individual pages.
+- Use unique IDs on individual pages.
-Avoid deprecated or proprietary markup.
+- Avoid deprecated or proprietary markup.
 Make sure states and properties of elements are machine readable.
 Note that this is specific to HTML and does not include CSS.

 Attribution

 This guide on accessible interfaces has been adapted from the Web Content Accessibility Guidelines (WCAG) 2.0.
 That document’s status is Recommendation.
 The document is copyright © 2008 W3C® (MIT, ERCIM, Keio), All Rights Reserved.
 W3C liability, trademark and document use rules apply.